DanielLin97/daniellin97.github.io/_pages/cv.md

 Education
 ======
-* Ph.D Candidate in Computer Science, Hong Kong Baptist University, Present
+* Ph.D.
+Candidate in Computer Science, Hong Kong Baptist University, Present
 * M.E. in Information and Communication Engineering, Beijing University of Posts and Telecommunications, 2022
 * B.E. in Telecommunications Engineering with Management, Beijing University of Posts and Telecommunications, 2019